nagata-yuichi/EscherTiling/README.md

 See document.txt in directory Data for the data format.

 ## How to use
-It is recommended to run EST with Euclidean distance first because this is the most basic one.
+It is recommended to run EST with the Euclidean distance first because this is the most basic one.

-# EST with the Euclidean (or AD) distance
+# EST with the Euclidean or AD distance
 Before compiling the program, rewrite parts of the program directly.
 - Set EST in line 4 of env_E.h.
 - Set E or AD in line 4 of search_E_EST.h, depending on whether the Euclidean or AD distance is used.